How to Harvest Cilantro Without Killing the Plant?

 4. Store properly: Once you’ve harvested your cilantro, rinse the leaves in cool water, pat them dry, and store them in the refrigerator in a plastic bag with a damp paper towel.

-Read also How to Harvest Fennel?
+Read also How to Make Yarrow Tea?

 And voila!
 You’ve successfully harvested cilantro without hurting the plant.